krishansubudhi/DNN_USCityPopulation/README.md

 # DNN_USCityPopulation
 DNN model to predict US city population.

-This is my first self project of DNN model. libraries used are python numpy, pandas, keras
+This is my first self project on DNN. libraries used are python numpy, pandas, keras

 ## Task